discourse/discourse-slack-official/README.md

 7. Return to your settings page and paste your webhook URL token into the `slack outbound webhook url` setting.

 8. Click enable slack in your settings and save.

-Optionally, you can set a default user for slack to use and the size of the excerpts being posted to slack

 <sup>\*</sup> If you have more than one Discourse, repeat steps 1 and 2 with a unique slash command
 <sup>\*\*</sup> You only need to do this once for more than one Discourse instance